RyanMarch/fileNamer/README.md

 ## Key Features

-- **Standardized Templates**: Define parameters, dates, select lists, and sequence indexing to enforce naming formats.
+- **Full Customizability**: Define parameters, dates, select lists, and sequence indexing to enforce naming formats.
+- **Pre-Built Templates**: Common-use naming templates including:
+    - Project Files
+    - Academic Papers
+    - Invoices & Receipts
+    - UTM Campaign Builder
+    - Media Library
 - **Client-Side Rename & Packaging**: Drag and drop or browse files to queue them.
 Files are processed entirely locally in the browser and downloaded directly (or packaged into a `.zip`). **Your files never leave your computer.**
 - **Bulk Edit Spreadsheet Grid**: Switch from the simple list view to a spreadsheet-like grid to customize/override naming parameters for individual files in the queue.
 - **CSV Data Integration**: Export templates to a CSV file, populate them in your spreadsheet software (e.g. Excel, Sheets), and import them back to automatically fill segment values.